 2. Dress warmly, take a waterproof jacket with you and wear ‘sensible’ shoes.

-- 6. Listen carefully to the crew briefing as it well help to ensure your safety and enjoyment of the trip.
+8. Listen carefully to the crew briefing as it will help to ensure your safety and enjoyment of the trip.

-- 10. A fast exposure is needed to get good shots of the dolphins, and movie clips are usually far better on phones.
+12. A fast exposure is needed to get good shots of the dolphins, and movie clips are usually far better on phones.
 GoPros are ideal but make sure you hang on to them or use a wrist strap!